Niiti/HuTouch-AI-Demo/README.md

 #  HuTouch 🚀 Unleash your true potential

-While corporates/industries profit from AI, **we developers are left with Grammarly for coding and irrelevant code**.
-It still is hard to make time for things that matter most or apply our hard earned skills.
-HuTouch is a personal AI for developers to generate tailored code and unleash their potential at work.
+Low value tasks in your way to do meaningful work?
+61% of our tasks are repetitive or not meant for our hard earned skills causing heavy workloads and burnouts.
+Developers are still manually converting designs to code, individuals are still digging through slack, emails, Jira to find tasks, when our time are better applied on meaningful tasks, like strengthening the code or work life balance.
+It’s time to put a **dent in the world’s workload using HuTouch**, a personal AI that automates low value tasks.

 ## 🌟 How does HuTouch Help

+HuTouch for developers is an AI assistant and AI coding tool to help with the below:
-- Focus on applying your talents on complex/custom/challenging coding tasks while HuTouch generates the 1st working app/screen tailored to your project specs (saves >25% effort & generates >50% reusable code)
+- Save >25% coding effort where HuTouch generates the 1st working screen/logic/API/defect fix tailored to your project specs
-- Self review your code with HuTouch to reduce 20% review comments and thus have more time to focus on strengthening the code or validating the architecture
-- Elevate your coding skills on the job with the help of articles/short tutorials recommended by HuTouch personalized to your current coding skills
+- Generate highly reliable code (>80% reusable code) where your personalized coding standards are applied
+- Get assistance to dig info in multiple tools to help elevate your coding skills, identify tasks, write emails, summarize code or simply review your code
+- Integrate into your daily workflow using connectivity to your tools like, IDE (VS Code/Android Studio), Figma, Motiff, Postman, Jira, Google apps, Slack, etc

 Demo of HuTouch (Early version): https://youtu.be/ijHEK_wPsAA